-The FDA believes public services should be reflective of the people they serve.
-We are committed to the promotion of equality for all and actively oppose all forms of harassment, prejudice and discrimination.
+The FDA believes that public services should represent the people they serve.
+We are dedicated to promoting equality for all and to fighting all forms of discrimination, bullying, harassment and victimisation.

-We work with employers to improve opportunities for under-represented groups across the civil service and eliminate direct and indirect discrimination.
+- Working with employers to improve opportunities for under-represented groups across government, and to eliminate direct and indirect discrimination.

 - Conducting research and campaigning for solutions to the problems caused by bias.